mysecus/HaveIBeenPwned-ADCheck/README.md

 1. Download the recent NTLM Pwned password list from HIBP
 2. Create a copy of ntds.dit and the HKLM\SYSTEM registry hive
-3. Extract the user hash from NTDS.dit and export it to a txt file
+3. Extract the user hash from ntds.dit and export it to a txt file
 4. Compare the user hash to the hash list provided by HIBP

 ## Download the HIBP Pwned password list